TGMPA/TGM-Plugin-Activation/CONTRIBUTING.md

    - Set `site.tgmpa.url` to `http://localhost:4000` or for testing on your own fork of the repo to `http://username.github.io/TGM-Plugin-Activation`

-* If you run into a 'WARN: Unresolved specs' build error when building locally, (temporarily) remove the `Gemfile` file.
-Don't commit the removal!

 * Help on [GitHub build errors](https://help.github.com/articles/troubleshooting-github-pages-build-failures)